frederic-perez/AmE-dictionary/data/idioms.md

 __back to basics__ :two::hammer:
 __back to the salt mines__ Back to one’s job or daily work, especially when it is very hard or unpleasant.
 (Workers in salt mines were often slaves and prisoners.)
 Sometimes used humorously. _I’m not excited to get back to the salt mines on Monday._
 __back-of-the-envelope ideas__ Rough ideas.
+__backbiting__ :dart: The act of saying malicious, nasty, or catty things about someone. _Don’t let her backbiting deter you—she complains about everyone and everything all the time._
 __backpedal__ :three: To quickly and often abruptly reverse or retreat from one’s position or opinion on a given subject.
 Refers to pedaling backwards on a bicycle (done to apply the brakes on fixed-gear bikes), or to taking quick, backward steps, as in football or boxing. _The actor had to backpedal when he let slip a racist remark during the press conference._
 __backslider__ One who reverts or relapses into bad habits, unethical or immoral behavior, or criminal activity. _We’ve tried to help her quit smoking, but she’s a bit of a backslider._
+__backup plan__ A plan for some alternative or reserve course of action should another plan fail. _It’s important that we have a backup plan in case our funding proposal is not successful._ _Always contemplate a backup plan._
 __backwater__
 __bad blood__ :two::hammer:
 __bad boy__